- Rules of debate at meetings

 - c.
 The Proper Officer may, before including a motion on the agenda received in accordance with standing order 10(b) above, correct obvious grammatical or typographical errors in the wording of the motion.

 - d.
-If the Proper Officer, in consultation with the chairman and Vice-Chairman, considers the wording of a motion received in accordance with standing order 10(b) above is not clear in meaning, the motion shall be rejected until the mover of the motion resubmits it in writing to the Proper Officer so that it can be understood at least five working clear days before the meeting.
+If the Proper Officer, in consultation with the Chairperson and Vice-Chairperson, considers the wording of a motion received in accordance with standing order 10(b) above is not clear in meaning, the motion shall be rejected until the mover of the motion resubmits it in writing to the Proper Officer so that it can be understood at least five working clear days before the meeting.

 - e.
-If the wording or subject of a proposed motion is considered improper, the Proper Officer shall consult with the Chairman and Vice-Chairman of the forthcoming meeting or, as the case may be, the Councillors who have convened the meeting, to consider whether the motion shall be included in the agenda or rejected.
+If the wording or subject of a proposed motion is considered improper, the Proper Officer shall consult with the Chairperson and Vice-Chairperson of the forthcoming meeting or, as the case may be, the Councillors who have convened the meeting, to consider whether the motion shall be included in the agenda or rejected.

 - f.
 Subject to standing order 10(e) above, the decision of the Proper Officer as to whether or not to include the motion on the agenda shall be final.